canonical/wordpress-k8s-operator/docs/explanation/containers.md

 # Containers

-The core component of wordpress-k8s charm consists of a wordpress-k8s main workload container and a `apache-prometheus-exporter` sidecar container.
-Both services inside the containers are driven by Pebble, a lightweight API-driven process supervisor that controls the lifecycle of a service.
+The core component of wordpress-k8s charm consists of a wordpress-k8s main workload container with an Apache Prometheus exporter.
+The services inside the container are driven by
+Pebble, a lightweight API-driven process supervisor that controls the lifecycle of a service.
 Learn more about pebble and its layer configurations [here](https://github.com/canonical/pebble).